A Probabilistic Framework for Location Inference from Social Media: Probabilistic Framework

-Based on the above intuitions, we propose a Semi-Supervised Factor Graph Model (SSFGM) for location inference.
+\vpara{Model illustration.} Based on the above intuitions, we propose a Semi-Supervised Factor Graph Model (SSFGM) for location inference.
 Figure~\ref{fig:fgm} shows the graphical representation of the SSFGM.
-The graphical model SSFGM consists of two kinds of variables: observations $\{\textbf{x}\}$ and latent variables $\{y\}$.
+The graphical model SSFGM consists of two kinds of variables: observations $\{\mathbf{x}\}$ and latent variables $\{y\}$.
 In our problem, each user $v_i$ corresponds to an observation $\mathbf{x}_i$ and is also associated with a latent variable $y_i$.
-The observation $\mathbf{x}_i$ represents the user's personal attributes and the latent variable $y_i$ represents the user's location.
-We denote $Y = \{y_1, y_2, \dots, y_N\}$, and $Y$ can be divided into labeled set $Y^L$ and unlabeled set $Y^U$.
-The latent variables $\{y_i\}_{i=1,\cdots,N}$ are correlated with each other, representing relationships between users.
+The observation $\mathbf{x}_i$ represents the user's personal attributes and tweet content, and the latent variable $y_i$ represents the user's location.
+In this paper, we consider location inference as a classification problem, i.e., $y_i\in\{1,\dots, C\}$ which can be the user's country, state, or city, and $C$ is the number of possible location categories.
+We denote $Y = \{y_1, y_2, \dots, y_N\}$, and $Y$ can be divided into a labeled set $Y^L$ and an unlabeled set $Y^U$.
+The latent variables $\{y_i\}_{i=1,\cdots,N}$ are correlated with each other, representing the social relationships between users.
 In SSFGM, such correlations can be defined as factor functions.

-Now we explain the SSFGM in details.
+Now we explain the SSFGM in detail.
 Given a partially labeled network as input, we define two factor functions:

 \begin{itemize} \item \textbf{Attribute factor:} $f(\mathbf{x}_i, y_i)$ represents the relationship between observation (features) $\mathbf{x}_i$ and the latent variable $y_i$;